MikaRyklief/StudyMate2/README.md

 ## 📖 Overview

-**StudyMate2** is a productivity and wellness app for students that helps manage academic tasks, exams, and schedules efficiently.
+**StudyMate** is a productivity and wellness app for students that helps manage academic tasks, exams, and schedules efficiently.
 It combines **Google Calendar integration**, **gamification**, **analytics**, and **Pomodoro-based focus tools** to support academic success.

 Developed for the **PROG7314 POE (Part 2)** at **The Independent Institute of Education (IIE)**.